dhrub123/AWS/ROUTE_53/ROUTE_53.md

 If we create an A record and add one IP adress, this is simple routing.
 We can also add multiple IP adresses in separate lines.
 Then all the ip adresses will be returned and the web browser will choose between the IP adresses.
 This is an example of client side browser load balancing. dig command will return multiple entries.

+To achieve weighted routing, we have to do the following.
+We create an A record with www.weighted.abc.com and give value as our ireland ip and select routing policy as weighted and define wiught for example 70 and ID say IRELAND.
+We create another A record with www.weighted.abc.com and give value as our US ip and select routing policy as weighted and define weight for example 20 and ID say US.
+Now we see there are 2 A records created for www.weighted.abc.com and their weight and id is displayed under respective columns.
+We can create another A record for our tokyo ip and give it a weight of 10.
+So when we first hit www.weighted.abc.com, we are routed to any of the instances in US, IR or TOKYO and if we try to reach the URL again, we will not be routed to a new instance until we are past the TTL.
+But we have 70 percent chance of landing in IR, 20 percent chance of landing in US and 10 percent chance of landing in TOKYO.
+The dig command is also going to give us back only one IP so no one is aware of this weighted policy.